• Redistricting

 • Ongoing

-On January 31, 2024, a group of self-proclaimed “non-African American voters,” the “Callais Plaintiffs,” challenged SB 8, alleging it is an unconstitutional racial gerrymander in violation of the 14th and 15th Amendments and intentionally discriminates against “non-African American” voters.
-They argued that the legislators’ interest in drawing a map that includes a second Black-opportunity district indicates a disregard for traditional redistricting criteria, the establishment of a racial quota, leading to the discrimination of “non-African American voters.”
-The NRF-supported Galmon voters sought to intervene in the litigation to defend the VRA-compliant map, but the district court denied their ability to participate in the proceedings, but permitted their participation in any subsequent remedial proceedings.
+Following a district court’s preliminary injunction against Louisiana’s 2021 congressional map for likely violating Section 2 of the Voting Rights Act (VRA), on January 22, 2024, the legislature enacted SB 8, a map that includes two congressional districts in which Black voters had the opportunity to elect candidates of their choice.
+On January 31, 2024, a group of self-proclaimed “non-African American voters”—the “Callais plaintiffs”—challenged SB 8, alleging that it was an unconstitutional racial gerrymander in violation of the 14th and 15th Amendments and intentionally discriminated against “non-African American” voters.
+They argued that the legislators’ interest in drawing a map that included a second Black-opportunity district indicated a disregard for traditional redistricting criteria and established a racial quota, resulting in discrimination against “non-African American voters.”

 Case Documents